 Where to Eat?

 Good food has become a privilege for those who are willing (and able) to pay for it.
 The Wynn is the king of Buffets (called “The Buffet,” but don’t let the name spoil your appetite), offering a layout fit for anyone with even the most discerning tastes.
 At Ceasars Palace, the Bacchanal Buffet continues to have a buffet worthy of its price.
-The Buffet at the Bellagio is also a one of the premier places to stuff your face, as is the Studio B at the M Resort Spa.
+The Buffet at the Bellagio is also one of the premier places to stuff your face, as is the Studio B at the M Resort Spa.

-If you’re on a budget, the buffet at T.I. is surprisingly good, and features some nice decorative touches from designer, Adam Tihany.
+If you’re on a budget, the buffet at T.I. is surprisingly good and features some nice decorative touches from the designer, Adam Tihany.
 The breakfast buffet at the Flamingo has some of the best bacon you’ll find in town, and the other stuff ain’t too shabby either.
 The Luxur used to be one of our favorite mid-priced buffets, but we have watched it gradually decline over the years, so Luxor, consider this is your calling card to get your sh** together.

 Outside of the strip, South Point hotel and casino can dish out a mean buffet if you’re hungry, and looking for a break from the crowds.

-To get your day started right, Payard, at Cesars Palace has the best quiche and croissants in Vegas, and while they may not sound too manly, we guarantee they will get your man tiger roaring.
+To get your day started right, Payard, at Caesars Palace has the best quiche and croissants in Vegas, and while they may not sound too manly, we guarantee they will get your man tiger roaring.
 Speaking of carnal animals, SW Steakhouse at the Wynn is one of the best places to get steak and potatoes with a bottle of expensive red wine to wash it down.
 Guy Savoy at Caesar’s, continues to be one of the best Parisian meals in America.

 Daniel Boulud Brasserie of the Wynn is another must eat.
 With famed chef Daniel Boulud at the helm, we should not even need to rave about the food… but the atmosphere would be worth the experience in itself.
 The entire dining experience takes place within a cozy mountainous cove with a giant waterfall with flowers and a frog that occasionally peaks out over the falls.
 You will never get out of here for anything less than $100 to $400 depending on the number of guests in your party.
 Figure at least $100 per person, and a lot more if you’re a wine connoisseur.

-Bartolotta, located at the Wynn is one of the best places to quench your seafood craving, as they has their fish flown up fresh from the Mediterranean daily.
+Bartolotta, located at the Wynn is one of the best places to quench your seafood craving, as they have their fish flown up fresh from the Mediterranean daily.
 If you’re up for some Asian flavor (food!) then you might want to check out the Tao at The Venetian or Beijing Noodle No. 9 at Caesars Palace.
 A little off the strip, Raku Japanese restaurant has some of the best crab miso we’ve ever put into our mouths.

-If you’re looking for a more laid back dining experience?
+If you’re looking for a more laid-back dining experience?
 The Public House at The Venetian might be the answer, and with over 200 beer choices what could go wrong?
 For a great menu drop by Serendipity 3 at Caesars Palace, or First Food and Bar at the Palazzo.
 Also, a visit to Carnegie Deli at The Mirage usually does the trick.
 If you’re after a good burger, and frankly who isn’t, you’ll want to investigate KGB Burger at Harrah’s Las Vegas, home of the gourmet burger.

 Other great options include Top Of The World at Stratosphere for great food and a great view, along with Grand Luxe Cafe at The Venetian, or get your Mexican (food!) on at the Cabo Wabo Cantina.
 Should you be looking for fine dining and more sumptuous cuisine, a trip to Scarpetta at The Cosmopolitan, Bouchon at the Venetian, or the popular Sage at ARIA.
 However, if you’ve been gambling all day, and need a jolt of energy, there is really only one way to go–you need a steak.